HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **CF195**

-    If deploying HCL DX 9.5 CF195 release, the package name and images are as follows:
+    If you are deploying HCL DX 9.5 CF195 release, the package name and images are as follows:

     **HCL DX 9.5 CF195 Client - hcl-dx-client-v95-CF195.zip**: